 The area was considered remote from Sydney and as the nineteenth century progressed became the focus of noxious trades such as tanneries and fell-mongering as well as the development of a unique Aboriginal community at La Perouse which serviced the diverse tastes of urban Sydney.

 The removal of all remaining garrison troops from Australian colonies excepting those retained and paid for by colonial governments as a result of the Cardwell reforms in the late 1860s forced a rethink of local defence preparedness, especially with the outbreak of hostilities between Russia and Britain in 1876.
 As a result, the Australian colonies requested the services of an Imperial Engineer to advise them on defence matters.
-Military engineers Scratchley and Jervois were sent.
+Military engineers Colonel Sir Peter Scratchley and Lt.-General Sir William Jervois (Director of Works, the War Office) were sent.

 Bare Island Fort reflects the development of coastal fortifications design by the British Army, from locations around the world over more than a century.
 This was combined with a newly generated understanding of ballistics and materials science that was a product of the late nineteenth century Industrial Revolution.
 Bare Island, in comparison to earlier coastal defences constructed in Australia, such as Fort Denison or the Middle Head Batteries, shows the impact of new materials such as concrete, as well as the ever increasing power of guns.